rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - the publisher-id leaf, that identities the Message Publisher ID of the publishing process, is augmented in the envelope notification {{I-D.draft-ietf-netconf-notif-envelope}} rather than the *push-update* and *push-change-update* messages.
 This means that all messages sent by any Message Publishers (e.g., including Subscription Lifecyle Notifications) will indicate which Message Publisher sent the message.

 - the publisher-id leaf has a default value of 0.
-It is RECOMMENDED that the server allocates a publisher-id of 0 to the default Publisher Parent, since that allows for the publisher-id leaf to be omitted from notification messages sent from the Publisher Parent.
+The publisher-id of 0 is reserved for the Publisher Parent process and MUST NOT be allocated to any Publisher Agent processes, since that allows for the publisher-id leaf to be omitted from notification messages sent from the Publisher Parent.

 - the *subscription-started* and *subscription-modified* notifications have a *message-publishers/publisher-id* leaf-list that identifies all Message Publishers that will send messages as part of the subscription.
 This leaf-list defaults to a single entry of 0, so MAY be ommitted if there is only a single Message Publisher and it has an publisher-id of 0.